 What to look out for

 Scammers are using technology that enables them to imitate official messages from the ATO or myGov.
-They are targeting Australians with SMS and email communications.
+They are targeting Australians with SMS, phone calls, and email communications.
 The technology they use causes the messages to appear in the same conversation threads as genuine messages you receive.
 Furthermore, they often contain links, which when clicked on, will take you to a fake website that asks you to provide your details and other personal information to verify your identity.
 Scammers might claim that your information needs to be updated or verified, or your account has been suspended.

 How to protect yourself